Curriculum-based science topics

 Build your own car

-Build light and touch switch circuits and learn how breadboards, series and parallel circuits work.
+Students will generate electricity using mini generators and learn about electromagnetism.
+Additionally, students will build light and touch switch circuits and learn how breadboards, series, and parallel circuits work.

 Typical Workshop Day 1 - (Forces and Motion + Problem Solving)

 - Discuss how the motion of a car is affected by forces acting on it.
 Then relate this to propeller-toy-cars.
 In particular, discuss elastic energy, friction, thrust and drag.

 - Hand out the parts required to build the propeller-toy-cars to students and discuss the function of each component.